dclddb/deepseek-vision-mcp/CONTRIBUTING.md

 # Contributing

 Thanks for your interest in contributing to `deepseek-vision-mcp`!
 This is a cloud vision adapter layer that acts as the "eyes" for text-only LLMs.
-All forms of contribution are welcome.
+All forms of contribution are welcome.Of course, the most worthwhile thing to do would be to upgrade this project as a plugin for DeepSeek Harness (if there's still time left).

 ## Reporting Bugs